konflux-ci/architecture/architecture/multi-platform-controller.md

   host.ibmz1.concurrency: "4"
 ```

+The `local-platforms` entry tells the system which platforms actually run locally in the cluster rather then on remote VMs.
 The `dynamic-platforms` entry tells the system which platforms are using dynamic provisioning.
+The `dynamic-pool-platforms` entry tells the system which platforms are using dynamically provisioned pools of hosts.
 The `instance-tag` is a unique value that is used by the system to determine which virtual machines it owns in the remote environment.

 Dynamic configuration properties depend on the provider.
 At the moment `aws`, `ibmz` and `ibmp` are supported.